njsmith/zs/doc/format.rst

     checksums.
 ZS provides its own framing and checksum, so we just use raw deflate streams.

-  * ``bz2``: Block payloads are compressed using `the bzip2 format
-    <https://en.wikipedia.org/wiki/Bzip2>`_.
-Unfortunately there is no
-    easy way to get a raw, unframed bzip2 stream with commonly available libraries, so using this method adds 10-20 bytes of extra framing overhead.
-Fortunately the improved compression usually more than makes up for this.

   * ``lzma2;dsize=2^20``: Block payloads are represented as raw LZMA2
     bitstreams that can be decompressed using a dictionary size of :math:`2^20` bytes (i.e., 1 MiB); this means that each decoder